StonyBrookNLP/PostModifierGeneration/README.md

 ```

 This is using `train.py` in OpenNMT system.
 The model consists of a 2-layer biLSTM with 500 hidden units on the encoder and a 2-layer LSTM with 500 hidden units on the decoder.
-Attention is used the *general* scheme, which is multipicative global attention.
+Attention is used the *general* scheme, which is a multipicative global attention.

 ### Step 4: Generate Post-modifier
 ```bash